CloudNativeEntrepreneur/argocd-gitops-local-dev/README.md

-# argocd-gitops-local-dev
+# example-gitops

-Gitops config for a local development cluster for developing event-driven architectures.
+Gitops config for a local cluster showing full CI/CD pipelines using Github Actions and ArgoCD.
+The deployed "example domain" shows off a few examples:

+1. An example Sveltekit application with web3auth and a todo applications
+2. A full CQRS/ES backend for a ToDo applications with Hasura and microservices
+3. A web3auth server

 To get started, first log in to GHCR, then apply the gitops config using argocd autopilot.